iamtalwinder/leetcode/22-backtracking/README.md

 4) for unique permutaion
   - use condition `if (i > 0 && nums[i] === nums[i - 1] && visited[i - 1]) {}`

+5) Don't use loop inside recursion
+  - when problem involve binary choice

+6) Use loop inside recursion
+  - when need to generate combinations like subsets and permutations